JonFD4/Sheldons-army/README.md

 3. **User Testing:** The game was shared with potential users, and their feedback was collected to identify any issues or suggestions for improvement.

-5. **Accessibility** There was great consideration for accessibility.
+5. **Accessibility:** There was great consideration for accessibility.
 Lighthouse analysis was carried out through out development processs to test accessibility in terms of contrast, readability, screen-reader friendliness.

     **lighthouse analysis for desktop**
    ![Home page lighthouse analysis](readmeimages/lighthouse-index.png)